 Recurring themes when contemplating applications for topological matter in emergent technologies are both scalable quantum computers as well as quantum circuits.
-Particularly for the latter case, super-conducting wires like the Kitaev chain could be of particular interest, not least due to the dangling Majorana edge-modes.
-As was demonstrated recently in \cite{Yang_2020}, coupling several Kitaev wires to form a quasi two-dimensional grid results in $\left(p+ip\right)$-superconductivity when threading appropriate fluxes through each unit-cell. \\
+Especially for the latter case, super-conducting wires like the Kitaev chain could be of particular interest, not least due to the dangling Majorana edge modes.
+As recently demonstrated \cite{Yang_2020}, a quasi-two-dimensional grid of Kitaev wires admits $\left(p+ip\right)$-superconductivity when threading appropriate fluxes through each unit cell. \\

-Due to the close proximity these wires would have, Coulomb forces between two neighbouring wires will certainly become relevant which is then the central theme hereafter.
-In the following we study the effect of an on-site Coulomb interaction between two wires with the specific form \cite{Herviou_2016} which is particle-hole symmetric.
-In the presence of such (strong) interactions, the classification of topological phases due to their symmetries no longer becomes complete, and exotic (topological) phases of matter can yet emerge.
-Following the example in Ref. \cite{Herviou_2016}, we introduce two coupled Kitaev chains